Which of the following is not a carpal bone? | Channels for Pearson+

 1

-Identify the location of carpal bones: Carpal bones are located in the wrist and form the carpus, which connects the hand to the forearm.
+Begin by understanding the anatomy of the wrist and the carpal bones.
+The carpal bones are a group of eight small bones that make up the wrist, connecting the hand to the forearm.

-List the carpal bones: The carpal bones include the Scaphoid, Lunate, Triquetrum, Pisiform, Trapezium, Trapezoid, Capitate, and Hamate.
+List the names of the carpal bones: Scaphoid, Lunate, Triquetrum, Pisiform, Trapezium, Trapezoid, Capitate, and Hamate.

-Understand the location of the Talus: The Talus is a bone located in the ankle, not the wrist.
+Identify the names given in the problem: Scaphoid, Lunate, Talus, and Trapezium.

-Compare the given options with the list of carpal bones: Scaphoid, Trapezium, and Lunate are all part of the carpal bones.
+Compare the list of carpal bones with the names provided in the problem.
+Check which of these names is not part of the carpal bones.

-Conclude which bone is not a carpal bone: Since the Talus is located in the ankle, it is not a carpal bone.
+Recognize that the Talus is not a carpal bone.
+It is actually a bone in the ankle, part of the tarsal bones, which are located in the foot.

 Watch next